Kenichi Horie: First ocean wave-powered voyage

 In 2008, Horie travelled solo from Hawaii to the Kii Peninsula in western Japan aboard the 9.5-meter, 3-tonne catamaran Suntory Mermaid II, built at Tsuneishi Shipyard.
 The voyage was the first in a vessel propelled on ocean wave power alone.

 Horie took more than three months to sail from Hawaii to Japan in his wave-powered boat, arriving in Japan on July 4, 2008, but said he was blessed with good weather and tasty fish.
 Horie ate mostly rice and curry, squid and flying fish he caught.

 Kenichi left Honolulu on March 16, 2008, and completed the 110-day solo voyage at the port of Wakayama in the channel between Honshu and Shikoku islands before midnight (1500 GMT) Friday, July 4, 2008.
 He covered the 7,000 kilometres (3,780 nautical miles) from Hawaii without a port call.
 His yacht used wave energy to move two fins at its bow and propel it forward, and sailed at an average speed of 1.5 knots.
 His final home harbour is in the port of Nishinomiya.
 As an environmentalist, he promotes the use of environmentally friendly boats including those powered by solar battery, are made from recycled materials.
 He is quoted as saying: "Throughout history, mankind has used wind for power, but no one has appeared to be serious about wave power.
 I think I'm a lucky boy as this wave power system has remained virtually untouched."

-1964 - The first Polena della Bravura (The Figurehed of Bravery), an award established in 1964 be the Municipality of Sanremo and the Italian Navy to celebrate memorable feats al sea.

-Here is the roll of honour: